dpirkl/dataset-assembler/README.md

 ## Main problem

-Out of ~50000 .c files, only ~1200 files finish compilation.
-This is less than 2%.
-Due to copying files and not compiling in place.
+Out of ~50000 .c files, only ~2100 files finish compilation (when using compile_inplace).
+This is ~40%.
+Only ~2% when first copying the files.